alloba/book-of-hours-notes/sundries/A Letter to the Librarian.md

 ## Description
 A Letter to the Librarian

-A letter to me from St Rhonwen's Trust.
-The Trust's connection with Hush House is probably benevolent, but persistently obscure.
+A letter to me from [[St Rhonwen's Trust]].
+The Trust's connection with [[Hush House]] is probably benevolent, but persistently obscure.
 ## Sources
 - [[Post Office]]
 ## Info